'US ban on Xinjiang cotton cranks-up India's yarn exports'

-New Delhi, March 28 (IANS) The US move to ban use of China's Xinjiang cotton has cranked up India's yarn exports, ratings agency Crisil said.
+New Delhi: The US move to ban use of China's Xinjiang cotton has cranked up India's yarn exports, ratings agency Crisil said.

 Besides, the agency expects operating profits of cotton spinners will double next fiscal as revenue spurts 20-25 per cent on higher sales to Asian buyers and appreciation in cotton yarn prices.